The Earth is mostly water.

 Generally, a cup of tea is a short term infusion (usually 3-7 minutes).

-But longer infusions (at least 4 hours) also exist to draw more of the minerals, vitamins and concentrated qualities from the herbals.
+But longer infusions (at least 4 hours – usually over night) also exist to draw more of the minerals, vitamins and concentrated qualities from the herbals.

 - An infusion is a more gentle way to draw the healing or detoxifying qualities from the plant than a decoction (in which you boil the herbals within the liquid).